-Found 30 - 40 results of 66 programs matching keyword "telescope filters for viewing the sun"
+Found 30 - 40 results of 68 programs matching keyword "telescope filters for viewing the sun"

+After years of preparation, scientists from the University of Chicago are making the long journey to the South Pole to begin construction on the new 10-meter telescope.
+Join us as we talk to scientists at the pole about their long journey, learn about the pre-building of the telescope in Texas last summer; and find out what challenges they face in constructing a major scientific instrument in freezing conditions.
+Join Exploratorium staff Paul Doherty and Robyn Higdon as they discuss the Transit of Mercury.
 On November 8, 2006, Mercury slowly slid across the face of the sun during a relatively rare event known as a transit.
 The Exploratorium's Live@ crew was at the Kitt Peak National Observatory in Arizona to cover the event.
 This webcast includes a brief history of Kitt Peak and its 21 telescopes.
 On March 29, 2006, a total solar eclipse occurred as the moon moved directly between the earth and the sun.
 The moon's shadow fell on the earth, first darkening the eastern tip of Brazil, and then moved across the Atlantic Ocean to make landfall in Ghana, Africa.
 It continued moving northeast through Nigeria, Niger, Libya, Egypt, across the Mediterranean and into Turkey, where an Exploratorium team was waiting.
 A telescope-only view of the 2006 eclipse, as seen from Turkey.
 On the occasion of Hubble's 15th birthday we unveil two spectacular mosaic images from the telescope, discuss the amazing accomplishments of Hubble during the past 15 years, and look at some of the images from space.
 Celebrate the spring equinox at the Mayan ruins of Chichén Itzá, in the state of Yucatan, Mexico.
 The alignment of the sun on this day creates the appearance of a shadow, in the form of a serpent, that descends the main staircase of the great pyramid.
 The Live@Exploratorium crew is there to capture the snake on film and to speak with local archaeologists, archeoastronomers, and solar scientists about this amazing phenomenon.
 Join the Live@ crew and NASA scientists as we delve into the ancient knowledge of the Chacoans, daily sky watchers who amassed a great knowledge about the movements of the sun.
 And learn why today's astronomers and solar physicists continue to watch the sun, using modern ground-based observatories and orbiting space telescopes.
 Join us in Chaco Canyon to think about what we can learn from watching shadows.

 The sun holds an honored place in the lives of Southwestern Native Americans.
 Hear insights into the importance of the sun from Dr. Shelly Valdez, educator at Laguna Pueblo; Dr. Isabel Hawkins, solar researcher at UC Berkeley; and Andrew Garcia Sr., coordinator of Tewa dancers.
-Time-lapse footage of light moving across a pictograph at Wijiji 931.
-Watch as the square of light moves across the wall and niches at Rinconada.